 How Biofeedback Works

-How Biofeedback Is Used To Treat Combat Stress
+How Biofeedback Is Used To Treat Stress

 Other Applications Of Biofeedback

-- Chronic pain - Biofeedback can be used to help reduce symptoms of chronic pain, including intensity of pain and associated psychological issues such as stress and depression.
-Biofeedback is effective at reducing some types of chronic pain, particularly back pain.
+Biofeedback can reduce symptoms of chronic pain, including the intensity of pain and associated psychological concerns, such as stress and depression.
+It may be particularly effective for back pain.

 Using Biofeedback To Manage Stress At Home